bhaberer/cinch-links-logger/README.md

 :titles (boolean) - Setting this to true will print the URL's title to the channel.

-:stats (boolena) - Setting this to true will print the name of the user who first linked
+:stats (boolean) - Setting this to true will print the name of the user who first linked
                    the URL, if applicable.

 :blacklist - An array of domains that you want to ignore, e.g.